 If you do have a budget, then keep on reading.

 Even though I mentioned that more pixels are generally better, that doesn’t mean that us “humans” can actually see the difference.
 The biggest benefit of picking a TV with a higher resolution is that the image looks better the closer you sit to it.
 This allows you to purchase a larger TV while still having a good looking image.

 When looking at the different TVs in the store, you will probably come upon a display that shows a HDTV next to an 4K Ultra HDTV.
 In the store, you will probably see that the 4K Ultra HDTV does look better because you are standing 2′ – 3′ from the screen.
 In your home, you are probably sitting 10′ – 12′ away from the screen.
 At this distance, you may not be able to perceive the difference in the resolution due to your own Visual Acuity.

 What Size HD or 4K Ultra HD TV Should I Get?

 When picking out any TV, it’s always appropriate to figure out the size range that is appropriate for your room.
 As interior designers, we believe that bigger isn’t always better, especially when you may live in a smaller condo or town home in the city of Chicago.
 You will want to pick out something that scales properly for your room or fits appropriately in your cabinet.
-If you trying to keep the cost down or don’t plan on rearranging your room to sit significantly closer to the screen than you do now, then you should probably save some money and pick up an appropriately sized HDTV.
+If you are trying to keep the cost down or don’t plan on rearranging your room to sit significantly closer to the screen than you do now, then you should probably save some money and pick up an appropriately sized HDTV.

-If you are trying to future proof your purchase a bit, sit closer to your screen, or significantly increase the size of your screen, then use the table below to determine if a 4K Ultra HD TV might be right for your situation.
-I’ve also included HDTV sizes for convenience
+If you are trying to future-proof your purchase a bit, sit closer to your screen, or significantly increase the size of your screen, then use the table below to determine if a 4K Ultra HD TV might be right for your situation.
+I’ve also included HDTV sizes for convenience.